marciomarquessouza/learning-with-ghosts/README.md

 This project is not finished yet, but you can check a small demo here: https://learning-with-ghosts.herokuapp.com/

 **Notes:**
+- Only the main page structure is working (despite having the login page, I'm still implementing this functionality).
+Click "Let's Start" to start the  scenario created in ThreeJs;
 - Use the arrow keys to move the character;
 - So far, there is only interaction with the princess who is next to the lighthouse;